The Life-Long Benefits of Learning Tennis at Summer Camp

-He oversees a tennis program that all of our campers participate in twice a week, and more often for those who opt for additional lessons from either Porter, the all-time winningest coach in NCAA history, or the 12 tennis professionals that he oversees on our 11 clay courts.
+He oversees the tennis program that all of our campers participate in twice a week, as well as help coach those campers who opt for additional lessons.

 The U.S. Professional Tennis Association compiled an outstanding body research about all the rewards we reap from tennis.
 Among the most important takeaways: